Landmark-Aware and Part-based Ensemble Transfer Learning Network for Facial Expression Recognition from Static images: Methodology

 \textbf{Expression Classification Output Head} takes the 128-D feature vector as input and consists of 3 dense layers.
 We initialize each dense layer using the Glorot uniform initializer.
 The first two are 128-dimensional layers, and the last one is an output layer of 7 or 8 neurons.
 JAFFE and SFEW datasets have labeled data for seven expressions, whereas the CK+ dataset has the expression label \emph{Contempt} and these seven expressions.
 The activation for the output neurons is softmax.
 The Classification head of the models trained on JAFFE, SFEW, and CK+ have approximately 0.035M parameters (maximum in CK+ because it has eight output neurons).
+Its architecture is the same across the three types of networks but varies depending on the dataset.